saerx/access-toolkit/src/pages/workplaces.md

 ### Recruitment

-An effective way of creating an accessible workplace is hiring a representative workplace, including disabled people of diverse lived experiences.
+An effective way of creating an accessible workplace is hiring a representative workforce, including disabled people of diverse lived experiences.
 Disabled people face numerous barriers in accessing work, which can be addressed through a number of recruitment policies: